Getting enough protein can be a struggle for anyone, but vegetarians and vegans may find it especially difficult.

 If you’re looking for the absolute simplest way to cover your EAA bases, then using a high-quality EAA supplement is a no-brainer.

 Cue Kion Aminos, one of the cleanest, most effective EAA formulations available.
-It’s completely 100% vegan, contains all nine EAAs, and is a complete protein.
+It’s 100% vegan AND contains all nine EAAs.

 As you can see, there are plenty of options for getting more plant-based proteins in your diet:

 Just remember: When you think about protein, keep in mind the importance of a balanced profile of EAAs that your body can easily digest.